ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 * Multiple RTP streams over a Single media Transport (MRST), or
 * Multiple RTP streams on Multiple media Transports (MRMT).

-When in MRST or MRMT, multiple RTP streams may be grouped together as specified in {{RFC5888}} and {{RFC9143}}.
+When in MRST or MRMT, multiple RTP streams MAY be grouped together as specified in {{RFC5888}} and {{RFC9143}}.

 SRST or MRST SHOULD be used for point-to-point unicast scenarios, whereas MRMT SHOULD be used for point-to-multipoint multicast scenarios where different receivers require different operation points of the same V3C atlas bitstream, to improve bandwidth utilizing efficiency.

-NOTE: A multicast may degrade to a unicast at some point when only one receiver has left.
+NOTE: A multicast may degrade to a unicast at some point when only one receiver is left.
 This is a justification of the first "SHOULD" instead of "MUST".
-There might be scenarios where MRMT is desirable but not possible, e.g., when IP multicast is not deployed in certain network.
+There might be scenarios where MRMT is desirable but not possible, e.g., when IP multicast is not deployed in a certain network.
 This is a justification of the second "SHOULD" instead of "MUST".

 The transmission mode is indicated by the tx-mode media parameter.
 If tx-mode is equal to "SRST", SRST MUST be used.
 Otherwise, if tx-mode is equal to "MRST", MRST MUST be used.
 Otherwise (tx-mode is equal to "MRMT"), MRMT MUST be used.